5 steps to a robust corrective action process

 But don't forget preventive actions!

 The CAPA process as a whole is not just about corrective actions, identifying defects, and stopping them from recurring.
-It should also be focused on preventive action, that is preventing the occurrence of new defects in the future.
+It should also be focused on preventive action, which means preventing the occurrence of new defects in the future.

-A preventive action process proactively identifies where issues could arise, analyses their potential impact on end users, and takes appropriate actions to deal with them before they become a problem.
+Preventive action proactively identifies where issues could arise, analyses their potential impact on end users, and takes appropriate actions to deal with them before they become a problem.

 Creating a preventive action process should be part of your risk management planning and might entail regular internal process audits and reviews of customer feedback.